 (Dolores Hart & Elvis Presley 1958 King Creole Trailer Screenshot)

 When King Creole was released in July 1958, it was both critically and commercially successful with baby boomer audiences, and Dolores Hart subsequently began to get more screen tests for larger roles in bigger films.
 She also began taking private acting classes with blacklisted actor Jeff Corey, where her classmates included Jack Nicholson, Sally Kellerman, and James Coburn.
-Anthony Quinn, Hart's friend and co-star from Wild is the Wind, began teaching acting classes and Dolores Hart attended these as well, alongside Carolyn Jones (The Addams Family) and Dennis Hopper.
+Anthony Quinn, Hart's friend and co-star from Wild is the Wind, began teaching acting classes and Dolores Hart attended these as well, alongside Carolyn Jones and Dennis Hopper.
 After yet another confrontation with her alcoholic mother Harriett, Dolores moved out and got her own apartment.

 In the newspaper drama Lonelyhearts (1958), Dolores Hart played the on-screen girlfriend of Montgomery Clift.
 Lonelyhearts also starred Myrna Loy, Robert Ryan, Jackie Coogan (Uncle Fester on The Addams Family), and Maureen Stapleton, whom she struck a close bond with.
-Hart has said that she found Montgomery Clift veered between eccentricity and moroseness; Clift had been devastated by a car crash that requiring him to have extensive plastic surgery.
+Hart has said that she found Montgomery Clift veered between eccentricity and moroseness; Clift had been devastated by a car crash that required him to have extensive plastic surgery.

 During the late 1950's and early 1960's, in addition to her movies, Dolores Hart also appeared in stage plays and on television.
 Baby boomers may remember some of her episodic TV work on Alfred Hitchcock Presents, or in episodes of:.

 - Schlitz Playhouse, co-starring in the episode Man on a Rack with Tony Curtis.